Skip to main content

 CodeQL

 CodeQL is a Static Application Security Testing (SAST) tool which checks for vulnerability signatures in a repository’s codebase.
-It is configured as a reusable workflow and should be included as a job in the CI pipeline of all GOV.UK repositories.
-A reusable workflow design was selected so that enhancements to the scanning process can be managed centrally.
+It’s configured as a reusable workflow and should be included as a job in the CI pipeline of all GOV.UK repositories.
+The reusable workflow enables enhancements to the scanning process to be managed centrally.

 Add CodeQL to a project